 9) Hold your baby (why I threw away my stroller and stopped babywearing)

-I also stopped using my baby carrier.
-Using a sling or baby carrier loads the baby’s weight in ONE way on your body, which as any babywearing parent can testify, can lead to aches and pains.
-I’ve heard of so many moms giving themselves chronic pain from babywearing!
+I also stopped using my beloved baby carrier daily, a habit I’d had for many years while raising littles.
+Using a sling or baby carrier loads the baby’s weight in ONE particular way on your body, which as any babywearing parent can testify, can lead to aches and pains.
+I’d heard of so many moms giving themselves chronic pain from babywearing through the years.
 But if you hold baby in your arms, you’re going to move that baby from hip to hip frequently to change the load.

-I love attachment parenting and my baby is welcome in my arms anytime, but using my body to hold her means we’re both healthier.
-Now I only use a sling or carrier on sick or extremely fussy days when I must have my hands free, or to help navigate difficult/dangerous situations with baby in tow.
+I eventually only used a sling or carrier on sick or extremely fussy days when I must have my hands free, or to help navigate difficult/dangerous situations with baby in tow.

 10) Sit up straight – even while driving